twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **TOPTIONSFORM** – Displays a dialog where you can set a plethora of FontCreator options.
 The default push button is **OK**.
 The **Help** button does nothing in old versions.
 * **TPASTESPECIALFORM** – Used when pasting data for glyphs in the clipboard.
 The default push button is **OK**.
 In the Items list (versions 5.5 through 6.0 only), Glyph Outline Data and Glyph Metrics (i.e. the first two items) are checked by default.
 * **TPCLTFORM** – For versions 3.0 through 6.5 only, displays a dialog where you can include the old PCL5 data for legacy printers.
 The default push button is **OK**.
-* **TPERFORMTRANSFORMATIONFORM** – For versions 5.6 through latest only, displays the Glyph Transformer.
+* **TPERFORMTRANSFORMATIONFORM** – For versions 5.6 and newer, displays the Glyph Transformer.
 The default push button is **OK**.
-* **TPLATFORMMANAGERFORM** – For old versions of FontCreator, displays a dialog where you can choose which platform to support in the font.
+* **TPLATFORMMANAGERFORM** – For version 2.0 through 6.5 only, displays a dialog where you can choose which platform to support in the font.
 The default push button is **OK**.
 * **TPOSTSCRIPTNAMESFORM** – Used when changing PostScript names for glyphs in the font.
 The default push button is **OK**.
 * **TPRINTABORTFORM** – Used when canceling the font printing process.
 * **TPRINTFONTFORM** – Used when printing anything in the font.